whereisr0da/Lumina-Cheat/README.md

 But I've spend a lot of time working on this game, and I think it's now time to do release it as I'm not playing that much anymore.

+# How to compile it ?

+Compile in Release mode to be sure that the code is mutated.
+Modify the `sign.bat` file and set your VMProtect path and grab the last `crashhandler.dll` signature as `crashhandler.original.sig`.

 # How to use ?

-Place the crashhandler.dll file Steam's root folder.
+Place the `crashhandler.dll` file Steam's root folder.
 CSGO will load it before applying the LoadLibrary hook.

 # Features

 Like I said, it's a legit cheat, so features are meant to be hidden regarding overwatch.
 But it's depending of your own gameplay.

 - Chams
+    - Enemy
+    - Hands and Steeves
 - Glow
 - Skin Changer (two slots, T and CT)
     - Weapon (paint, stickers, ...)